 For example we promote the position paper of the International Society on Aging and Disease (ISOAD, with which our Alliance is also affiliated) on “The Critical Need to Promote Research on Biology of Aging and Aging-related Diseases to Improve Health and Longevity of the Elderly Population.”
 It is available in 12 languages, including Hebrew.

 We invite longevity activists from around the world to join forces, both here in Israel and everywhere, both representatives of NGOs and individual activists.
 You are welcome to apply and propose co-operation by writing to the address below, or filling in the application form online (in English or Hebrew) http://goo.gl/forms/ExDJc7z01t

 See also our social media: https://www.facebook.com/groups/LongevityIsrael/

-Together we will act as mutual catalysis to encourage longevity research and advocacy in Israel and around the world!
+We believe together we will act as mutual catalysis to encourage longevity research and advocacy in Israel and around the world!
 Welcome to join the movement!